USEPA/Exposure_Read-Across/README.md

-# Exposure_Read_Across (Exposure-based Read Across)
+# Exposure Data Viewer
 ### Created by: Samuel Van Amberg

-A web app for presenting data on analogs of new chemicals to OPPT New Chemical evaluators
+A web app for searching and viewing exposure relevant data for chemicals.

 ## Installation Steps